addo47/AbilityBots/README.md

 * Proxy sender interface to enhance testability; accurate results pre-release

 Alongside these exciting core features of the AbilityBot, the following were introduced:
-* The bot automatically maintain an up-to-date set of all the users who contacted the bot
+* The bot automatically maintains an up-to-date set of all the users who contacted the bot
     * up-to-date: if a user changes his or her username/first-name/last-name, the bot updates it in the embedded-DB
 * Backup and recover the DB
     * Default implementation relies on JSON/Jackson